-The purpose of this report is to record formally RHHA patrol operations and inform the Duty Holder of significant events and trends having a bearing on the Marine Safety Management System.
+1. The purpose of this report is to record formally RHHA patrol operations and inform the Duty Holder of significant events and trends having a bearing on the Marine Safety Management System.

-2. It is recommended that the River Hamble Harbour Management Committee supports the contents of this report to the Harbour Board.
+2. It is recommended that the River Hamble Harbour Board supports the contents of this report.